Louise Mandrell: Personal life

 Her marriage to Ronald Shaw on July 1, 1971, ended in divorce in 1973.
 She subsequently married Gary Lamar Buck of the country music group The Four Guys on July 23, 1975.
 They divorced in 1978.

 In 1978, Mandrell met R.C.
 Bannon.
 They married on February 26, 1979.
-He co-wrote songs for Barbara.
+He co-wrote a few songs for Louise’s sister Barbara.
 "One of a Kind Pair of Fools" is a 1983 single written by Bannon and John Bettis and recorded by Barbara Mandrell.
-"Only One Love in My Life," written by R.C.
+"Only One Love in My Life," also written by R.C.
 Bannon and John Bettis, was Ronnie Milsap's 10th number 1.

 Mandrell and Bannon adopted Nicole Mandrell Shipley in 1986.
 The couple divorced in 1991 and she married, for a fourth time, to John Haywood on July 16, 1993.

 She became a grandmother for the first time in 2013.

 Theater and writing

 After leaving RCA Records, Mandrell continued to perform.
-In 1991, TNN began re-airing Barbara Mandrell and the Mandrell Sisters.
+In 1991, The Nashville Network began re-airing Barbara Mandrell and the Mandrell Sisters.

 From 1992 to 1994, she headlined at the 4,000 seat Grand Palace Theatre in Branson, Missouri along with Kenny Rogers.
 On occasion, she shared the stage with Barbara, Sawyer Brown, Roger Miller, Waylon Jennings, and several other well-known country and pop music entertainers at The Grand Palace.

 On September 12, 1997, Mandrell opened her own 1,400-seat theater, The Louise Mandrell Theater in Pigeon Forge, Tennessee, in the heart of the Smoky Mountains in Tennessee, alongside other theaters such as Lee Greenwood's.
 Mandrell appeared in every performance there and encompassed numerous musical styles, including country, jazz, and big band.
 It was considered the most attended (non-dinner) show in the Smoky Mountains.
 The Triumphant Quartet, formerly known as the Integrity Quartet, was the in-house Southern gospel group and back-up singers for Louise.
 The Louise Mandrell Theater had its last performance, to a sold-out house, on December 31, 2005.
 Mandrell sold the theater afterwards and it has changed hands twice since.
 The theater is now home to the "Smoky Mountain Opry."

 In 1983, Mandrell co-wrote The Mandrell Family Album with writer Ace Collins.
 Later, they produced a series of children's books.

 In 2012, she performed the title role of "Calamity Jane" at Roger Rocka's Dinner Theatre in Fresno, California through September 16, 2012.
 Mandrell reprised her role from July until September 15, 2019.